sul-dlss-deprecated/revs/README.md

         rake revs:config

 1. Start SolrWrapper, create and migrate the databases (note you should first stop any other SolrWrapper processes that are running if you have multiple Solr-related projects):

-        rake solr:start
+        bundle exec solr_wrapper
         rake db:create:all
         rake db:migrate